 7.1 Treatment Summary

-For the purpose of this protocol, the IMPs are Rituximab, cyclophosphamide, vincristine, doxorubicin, cytarabine, methotrexate, etoposide and ifosfamide.
+For the purpose of this protocol, the IMPs are Rituximab, cyclophosphamide, vincristine, doxorubicin, cytarabine, methotrexate, etoposide, ifosfamide and Neulasta.

 Pegylated Granulocyte colony-stimulating factor (G-CSF), pegfilgrastim (Neulasta®), is being supplied free by Amgen for this trial.